Hugh Gibson (politician): Florida House of Representatives

-In 2000, Republican State Representative Everett A. Kelly was term-limited and unable to seek re-election.
+In 2000, Republican State Representative Everett Kelly was term-limited and unable to seek re-election.
 Gibson ran to succeed him in the 42nd district, which was based in Lake, Marion, and Sumter counties, and included Bushnell, Mount Dora, and The Villages.
 He faced former Center Hill Police Chief Will Pruitt in the Republican primary, and defeated him in a landslide, winning 60 percent of the vote.
 In the general election, Gibson faced Democratic nominee John Martin, the Chairman of the Marion County Planning Commission and a retired Lockheed Martin executive, and Libertarian nominee John Wayne Smith.
 Gibson defeated both by a wide margin, receiving 55 percent of the vote to Martin's 42 percent and Smith's 3 percent.

 Gibson ran for re-election in 2002, and was only challenged by Libertarian nominee Fred Levin, who ran for office as part of a statewide effort by the Libertarian Party of Florida to recruit candidates.
 Gibson easily defeated him to win a second term, receiving 82 percent of the vote.
 In 2004, Gibson again only faced a Libertarian challenger, John Wayne Smith, and defeated him in a landslide, winning 75 percent of the vote.

 In 2006, Gibson ran for re-election to a fourth term, and he was challenged by Democratic nominee Robert Thompson, a former teacher at East Ridge High School.
-The Orlando Sentinel criticized Gibson as a "lackluster" state legislator who "has languished in representing District 42[.]"
 Gibson ultimately defeated Thompson, winning 58 percent of the vote to Thompson's 42 percent.

 Gibson was term-limited in 2008 and unable to seek re-election.